 We reveal the biggest and best 3D movies coming to screens this year, from animation to sci-fi and beyond.

 2012 was a phenomenal year for 3D movies, with the likes of The Hobbit: An Unexpected Journey, Avengers Assemble and Brave all making a big impact on the box office.
 And the movie industry has certainly not fallen out of love with stereoscopic 3D yet, with plenty of great new releases coming our way.
-Here we take a look at some of the most exciting 3D movies you can look foward to in 2013, including full details and sneak-peek trailers.
+Here we take a look at some of the best movies you can look foward to in 2013, including full details and sneak-peek trailers.
 Which ones will you be watching?

 This is the first dip into the silver screen for many of the artists on board for the film.
 It's so refreshing to see such a stellar cast rubbing shoulders with 3D movie newbies.
 We have no doubt that they'll impress.